sot/correct_periscope_drift/README.md

     correct_periscope_drift

-The tool will write out an updated aspect solution to 'corr.fits' by default and plots of the fits and the event data.
+The tool will write out an updated aspect solution to 'driftcorr_asol1.fits' as requested by the outfile parameter and will save the plots of the fits into the working directory.

 ![y-angle fit and binned data](corr_fit_yag.png)
 ![y-angle fit and raw data](corr_data_yag.png)
 ![z-angle fit and binned data](corr_fit_zag.png)
 ![z-angle fit and raw data](corr_data_zag.png)

 ### Run chandra_repro with the new aspect solution.